rcutmore/robcutmore.com/README.md

 written in Markdown.
 Blog and portfolio lists can be filtered by various tags.
 Tag filtering utilizes Ajax calls by default but also works when JavaScript is disabled.

+There is an Ansible playbook available [here](https://github.com/rcutmore/robcutmore.com-ansible) for setting up a server to run this project.